 - They are smart, thanks to their Poodle parents.
 You can teach them a few tricks and simple commands.

-- They develop separation anxiety, so it’s best not to leave them for too long.
+- They develop separation anxiety, so it’s best not to leave them alone for too long.

 - They have natural chase instincts like their Yorkie parents, but they are not that aggressive.

-When you choose to bring home a Morkie Poo, know that you are committing a decade of your life in taking care of them.
-You should ensure that they are brought to a licensed veterinarian from time to time for necessary health check-ups.
+When you choose to bring home a Morkie Poo, know that you are committing a decade of your life to take care of them.
+You should ensure that they are brought to a licensed veterinarian occasionally for necessary health check-ups.

 Here are some of the common ailments that may afflict them if they weren’t immunized correctly or given proper care:

 - Glaucoma: Glaucoma in Morkie Poos is characterized by a build-up of pressure and fluid in their eyes.
 This is usually inherited from their parents and can eventually lead to blindness if left untreated.
-According to Small Door Veterinary, depending on your dog’s case, they may undergo medication, cyclocryotherapy, or surgery.
+Depending on your dog’s case, it may undergo medication, cyclo cryotherapy, or surgery.

-- Cataracts: When your pup’s eyes are cloudy, chances are they are suffering from this genetic disease.
+- Cataracts: When your pup’s eyes are cloudy, they are likely suffering from this genetic disease.
 This is prevalent among most mixed breeds, not only the Morkie Poos.
 Treatment for this condition depends on its stage, but the initial solution is using eye drops.

 - Tracheal Collapse: The trachea connects the throat to the lungs.
-Once your dog suffers from this condition, they would not be able to breathe properly since the air won’t get to their lungs.
+Once your dog suffers from this condition, it cannot breathe properly since the air won’t get to its lungs.
 The best way for this to be treated is through a combination of medication and surgery.

 - Hypoglycemia: Hypoglycemia doesn’t only happen to humans.
-Mixed breeds such as the Morkie Poo can also have low blood sugar that can affect its energy level.
+Mixed breeds, such as the Morkie Poo, can also have low blood sugar which can affect their energy level.
 To restore the glucose levels in your pup’s bloodstream, the vet may recommend changing its diet.

 As an owner of a Morkie Poo, it is crucial that you know how to cater to their basic needs.
-This involves their feeding and diet, cleaning and grooming, exercise, training, and wellness visits.
+This involves their feeding and diet, cleaning and grooming, and exercise and training.

-Morkie Poos are big eaters despite their size; that’s why they are prone to weight gains.
+Morkie Poos are big eaters despite their size; that’s why they are prone to weight gain.
 Make sure that you offer them good quality kibble that does not contain too many carbohydrates.